whustedt/calendarium/README.md

 flask run --debug
 ```

-For production you would use Gunicorn as a WSGI server:
+For production, you would use Gunicorn as a WSGI server:
 ```bash
 gunicorn -w 4 -b "127.0.0.1:5000" "app:create_app()"
 ```